nouraneelwazane/Cinephile/README.md

 **DISCLAIMER: The movies' posters and overviews are from https://www.imdb.com/**

-This is the home page where the user selects the movie genre they would like to take a look at.
+This is the home view where the user selects the movie genre they would like to take a look at.

 ![](./images/index.PNG)